tsolomko/SWCompression/README.md

 Finally, drag and drop `SWCompression.framework` from `Carthage/Build` folder into the "Embedded Binaries" section on your targets' "General" tab.

 ##### Swift Package Manager
-Add to you package specification's dependecies `.Package(url: "https://github.com/tsolomko/SWCompression.git")`, for example like this:
+Add to you package dependecies `.Package(url: "https://github.com/tsolomko/SWCompression.git")`, for example like this:
 ```swift
 import PackageDescription